-A portal materialized, prying the air open as though material, as though felt.
-An old wiry giant, thrice the size of a man, walked stooping through and fell to the inspection of the ground at the base of the open gateway.
+A portal materialised, prying the air open as though material, as though felt.
+An old wiry giant, manifold the size of a man, walked stooping through and fell to the inspection of the ground at the base of the open gateway.
 A young woman, elaborately dressed in clutters and overlays of trinkets and garments, followed it lithely through the opening.
-She sliced a lock of her hair with the indifference of habit and tied it around the edge of the portal which sparked and crackled like the edge of a welder’s torch, only blueish-white in hue.
-As a result, the interdimensional gap lingered mid-air a moment longer as the travellers studied their new reality.
+She sliced a lock of her hair with the indifference of habit and tied it around the edge of the portal.
+Blueish-white in hue, the portal sparked and crackled like the edge of a welder’s torch.
+Her tether of hair had the curious result of preventing the interdimensional gateway from collapsing as the two travellers studied their new reality.

 Yes, she concluded, it’s here.
 Forward beast!

 One hundred and forty-four, it voiced in a low drawn-out mumble.
+The sequence unwound itself rhythmically within its mind.
 Two and seventy-two, where they had arrived.
 Three and forty-eight.
 Four and thirty-six, where they presently travelled.
 Six and twenty-four.
 Eight and eighteen.
 Nine and sixteen.
 Twelve and twelve.
-The sequence unwound itself rhythmically within its mind.
 Seven dimensional portals, it thought, no insignificant number.
-How did she establish the creature’s whereabouts with such implacable certainty?
-The girl might not possess the analytical mind of an Interpreter, he mused, but her power of intuition develops in momentous leaps and bounds.
+How did she establish their prey’s whereabouts with such implacable certainty, across that many dimensions?
+The girl might not possess the analytical mind of an Interpreter, the giant thought, but her intuition develops in momentous bounds.

 Eyes outwards, giant!
 The huntress’ words rang with command, if not quite with scolding.
 One may catch a Shaman off-guard but once.